HumanSignal/label-studio/docs/source/templates/generative-supervised-llm.md

 meta_description: Template for creating dataset for supervised LLM fine-tuning with Label Studio for your machine learning and data science projects.
 ---

+## About the Supervised LLM Fine-Tuning Template

+This template is designed for you to get started with the process of supervised LLM fine-tuning.

-The goal of Supervised LLM Fine-tuning is to optimize your Large Language Model (LLM) to generate responses given user-defined prompts.
+The goal of supervised LLM fine-tuning is to optimize your large language model (LLM) to generate responses given user-defined prompts which are more context specific than the original foundation model.

 There are multiple scenarios where you might want to use this approach:

 - Document classification
 - General Question-Answering (QA) systems